IBE160/SG-Lotte/docs/sprint-artifacts/tech-spec-epic-1.md

 ## System Architecture Alignment

 The design aligns with the established decoupled frontend (Next.js) and backend (FastAPI) architecture.
-Key components for Epic 1 include the `users.py` endpoint and `ai_plan_generator.py` service on the backend, responsible for user authentication and initial plan generation, respectively.
-The frontend will implement the onboarding and dashboard UIs within `src/app/(auth)/` and `src/app/(dashboard)/dashboard/`, interacting with the backend via a versioned REST API and directly with Supabase for authentication.
+Key components for Epic 1 include the `users.py` endpoint on the backend, responsible for user *profile management* (for Supabase authenticated users), and `ai_plan_generator.py` service, responsible for initial plan generation.
+The frontend will implement the onboarding and dashboard UIs within `src/app/(auth)/` and `src/app/(dashboard)/dashboard/`, interacting with the backend via a versioned REST API for profile and plan data, and *directly with Supabase for user authentication (registration, login, email verification)*.

 ## Detailed Design

 ### Services and Modules

 *   **`backend/app/api/v1/endpoints/users.py`**:
-    *   **Responsibilities:** Handles user registration, login, and profile management (as per FR-001).
+    *   **Responsibilities:** Handles user *profile management* (e.g., fitness goals, dietary preferences) for *authenticated users*.
+Core registration and login are handled directly by Supabase Auth.
-    *   **Inputs:** User credentials (email, password), profile data.
+    *   **Inputs:** Authenticated user's JWT, profile data.
-    *   **Outputs:** JWT token, user profile.
+    *   **Outputs:** Updated user profile.
     *   **Owner:** Backend Team
 *   **`backend/app/services/ai_plan_generator.py`**:
     *   **Responsibilities:** Orchestrates calls to OpenAI GPT-4 for initial workout and meal plan generation (as per FR-002, FR-003).
 Validates AI output.